milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 #### B_siliquastri

 number of gene families with more than 2 members (upper 5th percentile) = 433 (of 11255 orthogroups).
-18 unique Gene Groups with functional annotations, these ones appear more than once:
+18 unique Gene Groups with functional annotations, these ones appear at least four times:
 - 13 GFs annotated as : glycolysis and early development (and other)
 - 5 GFs annotated as : detoxification
 - 4 GFs annotated as : protein breakdown (proteolysis)

 #### C_chinensis

 number of gene families with more than 3 members (upper 5th percentile) = 877 (of 12655 orthogroups).
-25 unique Gene Groups with functional annotations, these ones appear more than once:
+25 unique Gene Groups with functional annotations, these ones appear at least four times:
 - 18 GFs annotated as : glycolysis and early development (and other)
 - 6 GFs annotated as : chromatin organization and transcription regulation
 - 5 GFs annotated as : transcription regulation